 Dubai is a true melting pot, and this is reflected in the city’s dining scene.
 Every cuisine you can think of is represented here, and there is something for every tastebud and wallet.
 Here is our guide on how to navigate this plethora of choices:

-To get a table during the weekend (Thursday-Saturday) at the most popular restaurants in Dubai, a reservation is essential, and some places will call you back to confirm your reservation on the day, so make sure you leave a valid phone number.
-During the winter season, the most popular tables are usually outside, so be specific regarding which table you want and if you want to sit outside, make sure you tell the person taking your reservation.
+At the most popular restaurants in Dubai, advance reservation (sometimes several weeks ahead) is crucial in order to get a table during the weekend (Thursday-Saturday).
+Some places will call you back to confirm your reservation on the day, so make sure you leave a valid phone number.
+During the winter season, the most popular tables are outdoors so be specific if you want to sit outside, and make sure you inform the person taking your reservation.

 For a cheap, solid and often spicy meal, take a walk in Karama, Bur Dubai, Deira or Satwa.
-Shawarma is sold from small shops along the street for a couple of dirhams and if you are looking for more exotic food, these areas also host some really good Filipino, Indian and Lebanese restaurants.
+Shawarma is sold from small shops along the street for a couple of dirhams, and if you are looking for more exotic food, these areas are treasure troves for South Asian and Middle Eastern food.